MV Agusta: 1967–1974: World's first production transverse 4-cylinder motorcycles

 Inline 4-cylinder engines have been a modern characteristic feature of MV Agusta.
 For the first time this type of engine designed by Pierro Remor was used in the 1950 Grand Prix season.
 In the mid-1960s, when the demand for large engine capacity motorcycles grew, there was born an idea to apply it on a road bike (the first prototype MV Agusta 500 Grand Turismo R19 was built in 1951).
 It was rumored that preventing any competition Count Agusta ordered to build the road vehicle with no possibility of converting it into a racing one.
 Therefore, the MV Agusta 600 debuted at the Milan Trade Fair in 1965 was deliberately distinguished by the massive parts of the 592-cc engine, final shaft drive and weighed 221 kg.
-It became the world's first production motorcycle with a transverse 4-cylinder engine.
-Firms such as Henderson had produced motorcycles with longitudinal inline 4 engines since 1912.
+It became the world's first production motorcycle with a four-cylinder transverse engine.
+Four-cylinder motorcycles such as the FN Four had been in production since 1905, but they all had longitudinal engines.

-It was followed by models with engines with a displacement of 743, 790, 837 and 862 cm³, including the legendary 750 Sport and 750 Sport America.
+It was followed by models with engines with a displacement of 743, 790, 837 and 862 cm3, including the legendary 750 Sport and 750 Sport America.
 Even when the company canceled motorcycle production in 1977, Arturo Magni was authorized to produce and sell motorcycles under the MV Agusta brand on its own.
 The most advanced model, the 1978 Grand Prix 1100, developed 119 hp, weighed only 202 kg and accelerated from 0–100 km/h in 3.9 sec.